ryancdotorg/pelican_postprocess/README.rst

 There are three steps required to start using static compression:

 #.
 Install the plugin and any supporting Python packages you want.
 #.
-Configure Pelican to use the pelican_precompress plugin.
+Configure Pelican to use the pelican_postprocess plugin.
 #.
 Configure your web server to use static, pre-compressed files.

 1. Install the Python modules
 -----------------------------

-At minimum, you'll need to install the pelican_precompress plugin.
+At minimum, you'll need to install the pelican_postprocess plugin.
 It will automatically generate gzip files because gzip is built into the Python standard library.